wp-plugins/wp-mautic/readme.txt

 == Description ==

-[Mautic](http://mautic.org) http://wordpress.org Plugin inserts Mautic tracking image and forms to the WP website.
+[Mautic](http://mautic.org) WordPress Plugin inserts Mautic tracking image and forms to the WP website.
 Your Mautic instance will be able to track information about your visitors that way.

 ### Key features
 - You don't have to edit source code of your template to insert tracking code.